 Started as a single institute, NIE today has a group of institutions; under its Society and Trust.

 • NIE Institute of Technology, about 2 kms from Infosys, Mysuru

 • NIE First Grade College

-Today NIE stands at the 28th position among India’s top 100 Engineering Colleges that include IITs and NITs and 2nd in Karanataka.
-Approved by the All India Council for Technical Education (AICTE), New Delhi, NIE is a grant-in-aid institution and is accredited by the National Board of Accreditation, New Delhi.
+NIE ranked 22 among India’s top 100 Engineering Colleges, as per survey conducted by Outlook magazine (June 2017).
+It is a grant-in-aid institution and approved by the All India Council for Technical Education (AICTE), New Delhi.
 NIE got autonomous status by Visvesvarya Technological University, Belagavi in 2007.
-It is one of the 14 colleges in Karnataka state that has been recognized under Ministry of Human Resources Development-World Bank sponsored Technical Education Quality Improvement Programme (TEQIP).
-It is also a recognised QIP Research Centre of AICTE.
+Four Undergraduate Programmes; Civil Engineering, Mechanical Engineering, Electronics & Communication Engineering and Industrial & Production Engineering have been accredited by the National Board of Accreditation, New Delhi, for 3 years.
+It is one of the 14 colleges in Karnataka that has been recognized under Ministry of Human Resources Development-World Bank sponsored Technical Education Quality Improvement Programme (TEQIP) and one of 10 Engineering Colleges in Karnataka that has accreditation for its Programmes.
+It is also a recognised QIP Research Centre of both AICTE and VTU.

 NIE offers 7 Bachelor, 11 Master’s and 5 Post-graduate Diploma programmes and has 13 Centres of Excellence.
 The student strength is about 3500.
 Many funded research projects of Central and State Governments, VTU, ISRO and McMaster University amounting to about Rs.
 700 lakh are presently carrying out at NIE.
 The journey to excellence is envisioned in reference to three major pillars:

 • Institution building